tiian/tiian.github.io/flom/FLoM_by_examples/Use_Case_2.md

 # Use Case #2: user multiple command/script synchronization

-This use case extend [Use Case 1](Use_Case_1.md): you don't want some commands or some scripts submitted by a user can run at the same time, but you want parallel execution for some different commands/scripts.
+This use case extends [Use Case 1](Use_Case_1.md): you don't want some commands or some scripts submitted by a user can run at the same time, but you want parallel execution for some different commands/scripts.
 The typical usage is related to *crontab* and the chance some command runs late due to an undesired condition.

 ## Open four terminals and try this experiment:
 1. inside the first terminal write this command at prompt, but do **not** press "enter": "**flom -r R1 \-\- sleep 10**"